 Price

-Lars Haahr Jepsen is Project Director at Danish Technological Institute.
+Lars Haahr Jepsen, Project Director, Danish Technological Institute.
 Since joining Danish Technological Institute in 2016, Lars Haahr Jepsen has played a key role in developing strong partnerships and cross industry collaborations by creating and driving strategic innovation projects.
 By virtue of his role as Project Director, Lars too has great knowledge of current industry trends and developments within the circular economy, plastics, and textiles.

-Simon Frølich is Technology Director at Danish Technological Institute.
+Simon Frølich, Technology Director, Danish Technological Institute.
 With a wealth of knowledge of materials, technology development and tech-transfer across industries, Simon is an unparalleled expert in the field of sustainable technologies.
 As an example, Simon has headed the development of new technologies to disassemble and recycle wind turbine blades in the CETEC-project, leading to new patents and a publication in the prestigious scientific journal, Nature.

 Unikke tilbud, relevante artikler og nyt om vores kurser og uddannelser.